yoctoproject/poky/documentation/ref-manual/qa-checks.rst

 - ``<recipename>: recipe defines ALTERNATIVE:<packagename> but doesn't inherit update-alternatives.
 This might fail during do_rootfs later! [missing-update-alternatives]``

-    This check ensures that if a recipe sets the :term:`ALTERNATIVE` variable that the recipe also inherits :ref:`update-alternatives <ref-classes-update-alternatives>` such
+    This check ensures that if a recipe sets the :term:`ALTERNATIVE` variable that the recipe also inherits :ref:`ref-classes-update-alternatives` such
     that the alternative will be correctly set up.
 If you are seeing this message, either add ``inherit update-alternatives`` to your recipe or remove the reference to the variable if it is not needed.